 - "For I long to see you, that I may impart to you some spiritual gift," Romans 1'11.
 (This impartation would probably be by the laying on of hands.)

 Although the Apostles ministered the laying on of hands first, it is important to understand that apostles were no different to Elders.
 All prepared Believers are qualified.

 When Peter wrote to a Body of Believers he emphasised that Elders were his "fellows" and equal in standing to himself.

 "The Elders who are among you I exhort, I who am a fellow Elder," 1 Peter 5'1.

 The Elders' shepherding-overseeing ministry calls for them and their Wives to be as ready to pray as Peter the Elder was.

 "I desire therefore that the men pray everywhere, lifting up holy hands, without wrath and doubting," 1 Timothy 2'8.

 The hands that are laid on Believers should be holy.

 Prayer.
-Heavenly Father, thank you for the powerful ministry of laying on hands and anointing.
+Heavenly Father, thank you for the powerful ministry of laying on hands.
 Restore these Kingdom blessings, Lord.